Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

 [Github Repo](https://github.com/avashist1998/maze_game)

 ### Design
-The game follows an MVC(Model View Controller) architecture and is based on Wesleywerner’s [repo](https://github.com/wesleywerner/mvc-game-design).
-I would highly recommend checking his repo out for clarification.
+The game is built using the MVC (Model-View-Controller) architecture and is based on Wesley Werner's [repository]((https://github.com/wesleywerner/mvc-game-design)).
+I highly recommend checking out his repository for better understanding.

 - Important Files
     - `main.py`: Entry point for the game application